ryanmats/sanfrancisco-311-data/README.md

 - Get teammates to review Python and Vue.js code.

 User Experience Research:
-- Conduct user research (e.g. interviews, surveys) of key stakeholders (e.g. City of SF employees, nonprofit organizations, and academic researchers) to determine helpful additional features.
+- Conduct user research (e.g. user experience sessions, interviews, surveys) of key stakeholders (e.g. City of SF employees, nonprofit organizations, SF residents, and academic researchers) to determine potential adjustments and new features.

 Potential Future Features:
 - Show how complaint resolution time varies depending on time of day or day of week for each complaint.
-- Surface information about currently open 311 requests
+- Surface information about **currently open** 311 requests.
 - Show data about complaints by neighborhood, broken them down by complaint type.
 - Use latitude/longitude data to map complaint data on a geographic map of the city.